 - By adding a Electro-Magnet & supportive springs, we use this system as Current to Pressure Converter (I/P Converter).

 - By adding an LVDT assembly & supportive springs, we use this system as Pressure to Current Converter.
 (P/I Converter).

-We will discuss in detail about I/P Converter and P/I Converter in coming articles.
+We will discuss in detail about I/P Converter and P/I Converter in separate topics, check below.